yitzchak/nontrivial-gray-streams/README.md

 > unidirectional streams it is not clear how it would apply to
 > bidirectional streams.
 Specifically, in the case of TWO-WAY-STREAM,
 > for which stream should STREAM-LINE-COLUMN be forwarded to?
 In order
-> work seamlessly for bidirectional streams, perhapsi t would be
+> work seamlessly for bidirectional streams, perhaps it would be
 > better if this generic function had been named
 > STREAM-OUTPUT-COLUMN.
 Then the corresponding STREAM-OUTPUT-LINE,
 > STREAM-INPUT-COLUMN, and STREAM-INPUT-LINE could be added and fit